Azeret/galIMF/README.md

 ### Internal parameters of the theory

 The following parameters should not be changed as they are part of the IGIMF theory.
-Read Yan et al. (2017) carefully if you do intend to change them.
+Read Yan, Jerabkova, Kroupa (2017, A&A, in press) carefully if you do intend to change them.

 * galaxy star formation assumption